dastergon/awesome-chaos-engineering/README.md

 #### What is Chaos Engineering?
 > Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production. - [Principles Of Chaos Engineering](http://principlesofchaos.org/) website.

-## Contributing

-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
-Contributions are always welcome!

 ## Contents
 - [Culture](#culture)
 - [Books](#books)